 The world of transportation and the world within which transportation takes place are changing rapidly.
 The course material will be discussed in two parts of three weeks.
-The first part teaches you the different aspects of the supply chain, such as the set up and management of the logistics network, the management of strategic suppliers and the development of partnerships with logistic service providers.
-The second part teaches you how to apply scenario planning models to discover how logistic service providers should adapt in future to counter possible situations.
+The first part teaches you the different aspects of the supply chain, such as the setup and management of the logistics network, the management of strategic suppliers and the development of partnerships with logistics service providers.
+The second part teaches you how to apply scenario planning models to discover how logistic service providers should adopt in future to counter possible situations.
 The course ends with a summary overview and tips for implementation.

 Finance and Management